Casey (band): Post-breakup and reformation (2020–present)

 In the years following Casey's disbandment, Smith formed the bands Asidhara and Mourn, which was with members of Continents and Wilderness, and released their debut single on 5 August 2021, while Nicolai and Torrance formed Exit Dream alongside vocalist Wesley Thompson, formerly of Napoleon and Climates, and session musician Rob Hawkins.
+During this time, Nicolai also became the drummer for Mouth Culture and Evans would sometimes perform as a live member for Holding Absence.

 On 1 December 2022, the band announced that they had reformed and that they had booked five tour date in the United Kingdom and mainland Europe between 12 and 20 January 2023.
 After every one of the dates sold out, they announced on 11 December that had booked additional dates in London and Oberhausen and upgraded the date in Manchester.
 In a January 2023 interview with Clash magazine, Weaver explained the reunion came about when Torrence contacted him about reforming only days after his split from his fiancée, which Torrence was unaware of.
 In the following weeks, the band's final lineup then began to meet one another, and soon began writing again.
 On 6 December 2022, they released the single "Great Grief", the first song written as a band following their reunion, which was followed on 3 January 2023, by the single "Atone".
 On 15 September, they released the single "Puncture Wounds To Heaven", and announced it would be a part of the upcoming third studio album.
 Between 19 September and 1 October, they headlined a tour of the United States On 26 October, they released the single "How to Disappear", and announced the release of their studio album of the same name, which was eventually released on 12 January 2024.
 The album's third single was "Bite Through My Tongue" was released on 30 November.
 Between 26 March and 14 April 2024, they will tour the United Kingdom and mainland Europe in support of the album.
 The band toured North American alongside Holding Absence in January 2024.
 This was followed by a UK and European tour in March and April, which included several appearances at Impericon Festival.

+On 22 September 2025, Torrance announced his decision to leave the band to focus on his family.
+On 9 March 2026, Nicolai confirmed that he had also decided to leave the band towards the end of 2025.
+Both will rejoin the band as touring members for the Love Is Not Enough 10th anniversary tour between 22 September and 4 October 2026.